 The World Health Organization celebrates May 31 each year as World No Tobacco Day and it is marked worldwide with a series of marches, exhibitions and awareness activities.
 Each year, the WHO selects a theme for the day and this year’s theme was ‘Tobacco – a threat to development’.

-Children learn best while at play and therefore the power of the playground is tapped by the Salaam Bombay Cricket Academy to teach life skills such as teamwork, discipline, and leadership amongst others.
-Simultaneously, the Academy supports the technical training of underprivileged children.
+adolescents learn best while at play and therefore the power of the playground is tapped by the Salaam Bombay Cricket Academy to teach life skills such as teamwork, discipline, and leadership amongst others.
+Simultaneously, the Academy supports the technical training of underprivileged adolescents.
 Additional training is provided in ancillary areas of the game such as umpiring, score-keeping, ground maintenance and coaching.
 This opens up part-time vocational opportunities that are otherwise unavailable to them.
 The money they get is used to pay their school fees, tuition fees or support their families thus preventing their dropout from school.
-Thus the Academy empowers children with life skills and when combined with vocational empowerment, these children grow up to be positive contributors to society.
+Thus the Academy empowers adolescents with life skills and when combined with vocational empowerment, these adolescents grow up to be positive contributors to society.
 Every year the Salaam Bombay Cricket Academy organizes its annual event The Little Masters Challenge.
 Begun in 2005, the LMC provides a level playing ground to school cricket teams across Mumbai.
 Inter-school teams compete fiercely for the title of “Little Masters,” first at the zonal level and then at the finals of the tournament played at the historic Brabourne Stadium.
-The LMC gives children a new hope, boosts confidence and enables them to think of sports as a career.
-It also creates role models among these children who motivate their peers to excel and achieve their dreams.
+The LMC gives adolescents a new hope, boosts confidence and enables them to think of sports as a career.
+It also creates role models among these adolescents who motivate their peers to excel and achieve their dreams.
 The 2017 edition of LMC was the 12th overall when 620 talented youngsters from 40 school teams vied for a place in the finals.
 Salaam Bombay Warriors lifted the U-14 title defeating their opponents, St. Mary's.
 The U-17 title went to Balmohan Burners.
 The occasion was graced by Chairman of Selectors at the Mumbai Cricket Association Mr. Milind Rege, Hon.
 Jt.
 Secretary of the MCA, Dr. P V Shetty.

 What made this edition of Little Masters Challenge special was the involvement of some very special guests who were present to not only encourage Mumbai’s future stars but also to play an actual match with them.
 The Everest Industries Ltd. Cricket team which has competed in some of the best known corporate cricket tournaments around the country formed a mixed team consisting of the Everest players and students of the Salaam Bombay Cricket Academy to face-off in a friendly tie.

 Salaam Bombay in partnership with the Khan Foundation has been short listed for a MacArthur Foundation grant.
 The grant will help develop an analytical engine to map educational inputs to desired learning outputs, allowing educational therapies to be tailored to each learner.
-Harnessing the power of big data analytics and machine learning will allow us to identify and address the individual needs of students, parents, teachers, and schools, and to do so at scale.
-Using these insights, we will build an informed marketplace platform, where all actors in the educational space can be matched with the shared resources needed to achieve their full potential, transforming education across the and machine learning will help identify and address the individual needs of students, parents, teachers, and schools, and to do so at scale.
+Harnessing the power of big data analytics and machine learning will allow us to identify and address the individual needs of students, parents, teachers, and secondary schools, and to do so at scale.
+Using these insights, we will build an informed marketplace platform, where all actors in the educational space can be matched with the shared resources needed to achieve their full potential, transforming education across the and machine learning will help identify and address the individual needs of students, parents, teachers, and secondary schools, and to do so at scale.
 These insights will build an informed marketplace platform, where all actors in the educational space can be matched with the shared resources needed to achieve their full potential, transforming education across the globe.